What Are Multiple Listing Services (MLS) in Real Estate?

 Is the Information Available to the Public?

-The public has access to MLS listings...sort of.
-Technically, the information is only available to participating brokers, but brokers are generous about sharing and they'll do so free of charge.
+Technically, the information is available only to the participating brokers.
+However, brokers are generous about sharing, and they'll do so free of charge to the public.
 After all, their incomes depend on word of their listings getting out.

 Some information is nonetheless kept under lock and key for the sellers' safety, including personal and proprietary information and notes regarding whether the home is vacant.